Lamb Fat Crispy Potatoes

 - To roast the potatoes, toss the cut, cooled potatoes with the fat, 2 teaspoons of chopped rosemary, a couple cloves of garlic crushed with the back of a knife, along with a few small rosemary sprigs.

-- Lay the potatoes out on a non-stick baking surface and bake at 400 for 30 minutes, turning them once or twice during the process, until golden.
+- Lay the potatoes out on a non-stick baking pan or roasting tray and bake at 400 for 30 minutes, turning them once or twice during the process, until golden.
 Baking is a good way to do large batches of these, or if you don’t have a heavy skillet.